lacework-dev/container-auto-scan/README.md

 2. The script will enumerate all integrated container registries, gathering the domains that can be scanned.
 This can be overwritten with the `--registry <registry_domain>` argument.
 3. The script will run a query against the specified Lacework account to gather distinct container repository/tag combinations that have run in the environment over the "look-back" period for the integrated domains.
 4. The script will then issue container scan requests for the un-scanned active containers via the Lacework API.
+5. If using the Inline Scanner option, the script will try to scan active containers without container registry integrations using the Inline Scanner.

 The default "look-back" period is 1 day, but can be augmented with the `--days <num_of_days>` or `--hours <num_of_hours>` arguments.